Jack runs into the Waldorf lobby and straight to me.

 “I wondered where you was hiding them redneck boys in your band.”

-“They got ahold of some smack on Thursday and haven’t recovered yet.”
+“They got ahold of smack on Thursday and have yet to recover.”

 “You wanna come with?’

 “Sure.
 I wanna see how the other half lives.
 Stayin’ on Park Avenue is distortin’ my values.”

 Grant leads us out the back through the loading dock.
 We catch the Subway at 51st and Lexington.
 In no time we are at the Chelsea.

 “Hey, the gang’s all here,” Iggy sits up in his bed.
 Robby looks grumpily at us.

 “I knew you couldn’t pull off the gigs without us,” Robby crows.

 “You have no idea.
 We’ve got the Church and the press after us.
 We’re hiding out here.”